 It’s almost THAT time – hard to believe, we know.
 But after more than a decade of homework, assignments, assessments and exams, the Higher School Certificate (HSC) or Victorian Certificate of Education (VCE) crunch time looms – for your teen and for you.
 Along their schooling journey you’ve been there to help, support and encourage.
 You’ve endured countless parent teacher interviews and struggled your way through too many school projects to even remember.
 But, on the eve of their most important high school moment, you know there’s still more to do – and so do we at Charles Sturt University.
-That’s why we’ve put together a HSC and VCE checklist.
+That’s why we’ve put together some exam help in the form of a HSC and VCE checklist.

 The question is, how can you best help your teen tackle their exams?
 And – just as important – how can you ensure they are on track to continue their education journey afterwards?